 And what about placement in the room?
 The default position most subwoofers end up in is at the front of the room, near the entertainment system.
 This is probably for a few reasons, chiefly because it’s easiest to wire there, but you should know that the nature of the sound coming from a sub mean that it really shouldn’t matter where you place it.
 If you have a wireless system, or don’t mind trailing the wires around to test the sound, you may consider putting the subwoofer in the corner, or even behind the couch, to see where it sounds best to you.

 The solution to getting the subwoofer in the right spot, and getting the best sound from it, is to try it out in a few different ways to see what sounds best to you.
-If you’ve got carpet, put the subwoofer where you think it might sound best, then listen to it and move it around to other spots.
+If you’ve got carpet, put the subwoofer where you think it might sound best, then listen to it and move it around to other spots, like on its side if you feel so inclined (our guide).
 If you’re on hardwood, do the same thing but try with and without a subwoofer dampening pad like the Auralex Acoustics SubDude-II.

 With a little variation, it should be clear what’s going to sound the best, and this experimentation will help you get the most out of your audio setup.
 There’s no right answer when it comes to subwoofers and carpet vs hard floor because it’s really not just the carpet or hard floor that you’re optimizing for.
 As with all the components of a good custom home theater, you’re optimizing for the uniqueness of the room itself.